-Spirit of Math’s in-person and online summer camps are based on our unique curriculum for students entering grades 2 to 9.
-There is no difference in the curriculum or our approach to teaching mathematic topics.
+Spirit of Math’s in-person and online summer camps are both based on our unique curriculum for students entering grades 2 to 9.
+There is no difference between our in-person or online approach to teaching mathematic topics.

-The main difference between online and in-person is that our online camp duration is 1.5 hours shorter than the in-person camps and is stretched for 2 weeks.
+The only difference between online and in-person camps is the duration.
+Online camps are 1.5 hours shorter than the in-person camps and spread across 2 weeks.
 This consideration was taken keeping in mind limiting screen time for younger kids.

-Spirit of Math’s online summer camps are open to all students around the globe as we have designed the camp schedule keeping various time zones in consideration.
+Spirit of Math’s online summer camps are open to students around the globe as camp schedules are created keeping various time zones in consideration.

 Once you have completed the registration and payment process for an online camp.
 A Microsoft Team’s link, in addition to instructions on how to join the online camp will be shared with you a few days prior to when the camp starts.